Alarchemn/GPT-data-chat/readme.md

 ### CODES
 The `CODES` folder contains a Jupyter notebook named `test.ipynb`, where users can experiment with the syntax and various ways of formulating questions.

-Within the `CODES` folder, there is a subfolder that houses an API implemented using FastAPI and uvicorn for deploying the chatbot in a production environment.
+Within the `CODES` folder, there is a subfolder `deployment` that houses an API implemented using FastAPI and uvicorn for deploying the chatbot in a production environment.
 The source code of the API and a file containing the pipeline and data preprocessing are included.
 The API can be executed using the following command: `uvicorn app.main:app --reload`

 ## Getting Started
 To run the project, you need to have an `OPENAI_API_KEY`.
 Ensure you have set this key as an environment variable for added security.